Luke-Wei/CBO_Botorch/README.md

 ## 🎯 Project Overview

 This project implements Causal Bayesian Optimization (CBO) algorithms using BoTorch, providing fair comparison with standard Bayesian Optimization (BO).
-The implementation ensures compatibility with original GPy benchmarks while leveraging modern PyTorch ecosystem advantages.

 **Project Origin**: This project is adapted from [VirgiAgl/CausalBayesianOptimization](https://github.com/VirgiAgl/CausalBayesianOptimization), migrating from the original GPy-based implementation to a BoTorch-based implementation for better performance and modern deep learning framework support.

-## ✨ Key Features

-- 🎯 **Exact GPy Benchmark Matching**: Uses 100,000 sample SEM sampling with identical random seed management
-- 🔄 **Fair Comparison**: BO and CBO use identical SEM-based objective functions
-- 📊 **Comprehensive Testing**: Validated on ToyGraph, CompleteGraph, CoralGraph, SimplifiedCoralGraph
-- 🔧 **CausalRBF Kernel**: Complete causal kernel function implementation
-- ⚡ **BoTorch Integration**: Modern PyTorch ecosystem support with GPU acceleration
-- 🛡️ **Robust Implementation**: Comprehensive error handling and numerical stability

 ## 🚀 Quick Start